top of page

 It involves a detailed examination or investigation aimed at understanding the structure, function, or nature of the subject under scrutiny.
 In a literal sense, to dissect often refers to the scientific process of cutting open a biological organism, such as an animal or a plant, in order to study its internal organs, tissues, or anatomical structures.
 This dissection allows scientists, researchers, or students to gain insights into the organism's physiology, morphology, or pathological conditions.
 In a figurative sense, the verb dissect can also be used to describe the process of closely analyzing and breaking down complex ideas, arguments, or concepts into their fundamental components for a more comprehensive understanding.
 It involves a careful examination, examination, and critical evaluation to uncover the underlying principles, relationships, or meanings within the subject of analysis.

-Example sentences of dissect
+Example sentences containing dissect

 1. The biology class will dissect frogs to study their anatomy.